Pear Relish Recipe – Sweet & Savory Come Together Beautifully!

 I was speaking with another friend at church & I mentioned the pear relish & its odd ingredients and her eyes sparkled.
 “Oh I love pear relish” she exclaimed.

-I said “Yeah, but is there supposed to have mustard in it??”
+I said “Yeah, but is pear relish supposed to have mustard in it??”
 She said her pear relish always had mustard included, so I figured I’d move ahead with this recipe.

 I had some jalapenos and red & green bell peppers in the garden.
 The garden onions weren’t quite ready so I bought them instead.